Look Before You Fuse: 2D-Guided Cross-Modal Alignment for Robust 3D Detection: Experiments

 \subsection{Implementation Details}

 The LiDAR branch utilizes TransFusion-L \cite{bai2022transfusion} for feature encoding to generate Bird's Eye View (BEV) features.
 Simultaneously, the camera branch processes input images resized and cropped to 448×800 resolution through a Swin Transformer backbone \cite{liu_lin_cao_hu_wei_zhang_lin_guo_2021} with head counts of 3, 6, 12, and 24, followed by multi-scale feature fusion using FPN.
 For 2D object detection, a YOLOv9 \cite{wang2024yolov9} head is implemented.
 This combination provides a highly efficient and accurate detector, making it suitable for generating robust 2D priors.
 The LSS \cite{philion2020lift} configuration defines frustum ranges with X: [-54m, 54m, 0.3m], Y: [-54m, 54m, 0.3m], Z: [-10m, 10m, 20m], and depth: [1m, 60m, 0.5m].
-We implement our network in PyTorch using the open-sourced MMDetection3D, training it on eight 4090 GPUs.
-Latency is measured on one 4090 GPU.
+We implement our network in PyTorch, training it on 8 RTX 4090 GPUs.
+Latency is measured on RTX 4090 GPU.
+Detailed hyperparameter configurations can be found in Appendix B.